He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has.

 As you can see, expressing your gratitude doesn’t need to start with “what am I grateful for…?”
 It can rather come in the form of the numerous questions you ask yourself throughout the day that help you see your situation in a more optimal light.

-Now of course getting into the habit of asking these questions helps you come to appreciate the true value of every experience.
+Now, of course, getting into the habit of asking these questions helps you come to appreciate the true value of every experience.
 And that’s essentially what gratitude is all about: It’s about accepting the bad for what it is and then appreciating the good that can come from each experience.

-With that in mind, every moment can be miraculous in its own way if you simply choose live your life with gratitude and make every day Thanksgiving day.
+With that in mind, every moment can be miraculous in its own way if you simply choose to live your life with gratitude and make every day Thanksgiving day.

 Time to Assimilate these Concepts